0xJomo/openoracle-configs/README.md

 make generate-keys
 ```

+BLS keys are located under ./keys/bls_key.

+ECDSA keys are located under ./keys/ecdsa_key.

+You can remove the passwords files and protect the generated passwords accordingly.

 ## Configure docker file
 Update command docker-compose.yml to include operator address and path to your bls and ecdsa key